 Monitoring for warning

 Monitoring is a part of the strategic warning process.
 The literature on intelligence, warning and strategic surprise documents well the idea and the process.
 Indeed, actors have used strategic warning since at least WWII, while intelligence studies are now a constituted body of knowledge and a discipline.
-For further readings, there is an excellent bibliography of reference on intelligence related matters: J. Ransom Clark’s Bibliography on the Literature of Intelligence, notably the section on strategic warning.
+For further readings, there used to be an excellent bibliography of reference on intelligence related matters: J. Ransom Clark’s Bibliography on the Literature of Intelligence, notably the section on strategic warning.
+Unfortunately, it has been taken down.
+However, it can still be accessed through the internet archive, even the section on strategic warning, but with various dates which may not correspond to the latest version, now lost.

 Monitoring issues will allow for the identification of warning problems.
 We shall then use adequate models and related indicators for the surveillance of those problems.
 As a reminder, an indicator is a concept and abstraction for something.
 An indication is the reality corresponding to the indicator at a specific instance.
 We thus use indicators to collect indications.
 For example growth of gross domestic product (GDP) is an indicator and 5% is an indication for a specific country and time.
 Speed can be an indicator and 60 km/h an indication on a specific place for a specific device at a specific time.